 - Dedicated space for post-swim stretching with non-slip surfacing

-Create a Peaceful Garden Oasis on Your Deck with Lush Greenery
+6. Build a Garden Deck Filled with Greenery

 - Rainwater collection channels built into the decking design